Get the lowest rate for your Hotel in Florence through Booking.com

 Visiting nearby areas outside Florence

 Tourists interested in seeing areas outside of Florence by bus will find the new company a boon!
-All of the main cities has their own bus company (CAP, Tiemme, etc) but now the same company runs ALL buses across the region!
-The BusItalia company will remain to offer service between the Florence airport and the city center and to offer "The Mall" bus service between Florence and the The Mall shopping center in the Valdarno.
+All of the main cities are now run by AT bus company across the region!
+The BusItalia company offers "The Mall" bus service between Florence and The Mall shopping center in the Valdarno, you should look at their schedule here.

 Questions?